1989 Pepsi 300

-The 1989 Pepsi 300 was an endurance race for Group 3A Touring Cars.
+The 1989 Pepsi 300 was an endurance race for Group A touring cars.
 The event was held at the Oran Park Raceway in New South Wales, Australia on 19 August 1989 over 115 laps of the 2.620 km circuit, a total distance of 301 km.
-This was the 11th and last touring car endurance race held at Oran Park.
+This was the 11th and last touring car endurance race held at Oran Park with the 1990 event cancelled due to teams not entering due to a lack of television coverage.

-The race was won by Andrew Miedecke and Andrew Bagnall driving a Ford Sierra RS500.
-Second was the BMW M3 of Brett Riley and Ludwig Finauer, while veteran Murray Carter finished third in his Sierra.
+The race was won by Andrew Miedecke and Andrew Bagnall driving a Miedecke Motorsport Ford Sierra RS500.
+Second was the BMW M3 of Brett Riley and Ludwig Finauer, while Murray Carter finished third in his Sierra.

 1988 race co-winner Peter Brock qualified on pole in his Mobil 1 Racing Sierra, but was out of the race after only 13 laps with a suspected blown head gasket, though not before setting the fastest lap of the race.
 Formula Ford driver Mark Larkham was to be Brock's co-driver in the race.

-With Nissan missing the race for the first time since 1981, it meant that Brock's 1988 co-winner Jim Richards (also missing his first Oran Park enduro since 1981) didn't get to defend his title.
-Richards would end up having won the most of the Oran Park enduros, all in Group A, winning in 1985 in a BMW 635 CSi and in 1987 and 1988 in a BMW M3.